AidanRosen/HexPass-Portfolio-Vector/src/README.md

 | Vector Calculator | [Convetting degrees to radians](https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/master/src/vector_calc/HeadDraw.java#L33) so the computer has the correct rotation based on the angle given | Refrenced math examples online |
 | Vector Calculator | [Cartesian coordinates for the triangle](https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/master/src/vector_calc/HeadDraw.java#L38) and [Cartesian coordinates for lines](https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/master/src/vector_calc/ResultantDraw.java#L31) | [Drawing Triangles](https://stackoverflow.com/questions/29447994/how-do-i-draw-a-triangle-in-java) |
 | Vector Calculator | Making [dashed lines for the compoents](https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/master/src/vector_calc/VectorDraw.java#L34) | [Dashed lines in Java](http://www.java2s.com/Tutorials/Java/Graphics/Graphics_Settings/Use_dashed_stroke_to_draw_dashed_line_in_Java.htm) |
+| AJGraphing Calculator | Generating the graph
+| AJGraphing Calculator | Seperating the function
+| AJGraphing Calculator | handling the function
+| AJGraphing Calculator | using MVC for creating UI parameters
 # Collaboration:

 Scrum masters method of self evaluation: Despite how many of us were independent of each other, please try and link some evidence like a photo of code collaboration, a detailed slack message, late facetime calls, etc. along with the impact of the link i.e "with this [evidence] I was supported to XYZ".
 I will need details on MVP awards before deciding on the best way to handle those. - Aidan